 FMCLA is designed to assess Diplomates in a comparable way to the one-day examination.
-During the pilot, the Longitudinal Assessment pathway will deliver 25 questions each quarter that can be answered online, anywhere, at any time.
+The longitudinal assessment will deliver 25 questions each quarter that can be answered online, anywhere, at any time.
 The complete assessment is designed to include answering 300 items over a maximum of four years.
 Successfully completing 300 questions and achieving a passing score on FMCLA during the four-year window will satisfy your examination requirement and enable you to maintain your board certification.

 Meaningful Participation in Year One

 Successfully completing all 300 questions on FMCLA allows you to meet your examination requirement.
 As such, the questions are considered secure and should not be copied, printed, or reproduced in any other way before, during, or after administration.

 After Year One, What Happens Next?